Abandoned Cart Recovery: The Definitive Klaviyo Guide

 What emails go in an abandoned cart flow?

-One question drives the whole flow: has this person bought before?
+One useful branch question is: has this person bought before?

 Here is what a first email and its follow-up SMS look like in practice.